Log in

 Any software company can build a CRM—that doesn't mean that any CRM will solve your specific challenges.
 Pipedrive positions itself as being an app created by salespeople, for salespeople, prioritizing little details that go a long way in simplifying your 9 to 5.

 The sales pipeline is very intuitive.
-The layout is clean, without messy buttons and controls, helping salespeople focus on their work.
+The layout is clean, without messy buttons and controls, helping you focus on your work.
 That doesn't mean you can't tweak settings—you can add other pipelines, customize stages, set probabilities and rotting rules—but those are out of the way.

 Pipedrive's sales pipeline